 In October 2012, BBC “Witness” programme “Black Hawk Down”: https://www.bbc.co.uk/sounds/play/p00yhnx0

-In the case of Re: S (A Child) EWCA Civ 249 (24 February 2017), an appeal brought by the mother of a young child following the making of a care order and an order authorising the child to be placed for adoption, Lord Justice McFarlane, giving the Judgment of the Court, stated that James had “conspicuously” represented the mother’s interests “both at trial and at appeal with great care, skill and insight.”
+James has appeared in a number of cases in the High Court of Justice in England and the Court of Appeal, including Re: S (A Child) EWCA Civ 249 (24 February 2017), an appeal brought by the mother of a young child following the making of a care order and an order authorising the child to be placed for adoption.
+Lord Justice McFarlane, giving the Judgment of the Court, stated that James had “conspicuously” represented the mother’s interests “both at trial and at appeal with great care, skill and insight.”